1,000+ Opportunities

 When possible, grant decisions will be incorporated into the regular funding cycle meetings.

-Based on current listing details, eligibility includes: Tax-exempt nonprofit organizations; must meet eligibility criteria listed separately on foundation site.
+According to the current listing, eligibility includes: Tax-exempt nonprofit organizations; must meet eligibility criteria listed separately on foundation site.
 No more than 50% of matching funds may come from other private foundations.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.